MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### NTFS allocation unit size

 Volume alignment, commonly referred to as sector alignment, should be performed on the file system (NTFS) whenever a volume is created on a RAID device.
-Failure to do so can lead to significant performance degradation; these are most commonly the result of partition misalignment with stripe unit boundaries.
-This can also lead to hardware cache misalignment, resulting in inefficient utilization of the array cache.
+Failure to do so can lead to significant performance degradation and are most commonly the result of partition misalignment with stripe unit boundaries.
+It can also lead to hardware cache misalignment, resulting in inefficient utilization of the array cache.
 When formatting the partition that will be used for SQL Server data files, it is recommended that you use a 64-KB allocation unit size (that is, 65,536 bytes) for data, logs, and tempdb.
 Be aware however, that using allocation unit sizes greater than 4 KB results in the inability to use NTFS compression on the volume.
 While SQL Server does support read-only data on compressed volumes, it is not recommended.

 ### Reserve memory